-Sitecore Tracking with OneTrust
+Sitecore Tracking with OneTrust - Cookie Compliance

 Categorising the Sitecore cookie in OneTrust

 Within OneTrust any cookie that is categorised as "Strictly Necessary" will load automatically and doesn’t needs to be controlled by the website user.
 If you decide that Sitecore tracking needs to be categorised as any other category such as “Functional Cookies” then you need to implement a code solution to handle this.
-The cookie needs to be enabled or disabled based on the preferences the user chooses in the cookie compliance banner.
+The cookie needs to be enabled or disabled based on the user's preferences in the cookie compliance banner.
 To achieve this, we must implement a code solution.

 Handling the Sitecore cookie through code